AricGamma/BSP-aw1689/ReadMe.md

 This project introduces how to develop, build, customize and package a Windows 10 IoT Core BSP for boards based on Allwinner aw1689(A64) SoC.
 Main contents:
-1. Source code of kernel drivers
-2. Source code of default UWP app
-3. UEFI binaries for boot
+1. UEFI binaries for boot
+2. Core driver binaries for Allwinner A64
-4. Scripts for compiling, packaging and building `.ffu` image
+3. Scripts for compiling, packaging and building `.ffu` image
-5. FeatureManifest configration files for building `.ffu` image
+4. FeatureManifest configration files for building `.ffu` image

 ## Directory